xo/docs/content/docs/getting_started/connection_string.md

 ---
 title: "Connection Strings"
-description: "Connecting to your database with XO"
+description: "Connecting to your database with xo"
-lead: "Connecting to your database with XO"
+lead: "Connecting to your database with xo"
 date: 2021-06-25T11:23:25Z
 lastmod: 2021-06-25T11:23:25Z
 draft: false